K-PaaS/application-platform-guide-eng/user_guide/development_application/nodejs.md

 ##### 2. Go to the Node.js Sample Application Path

-- Go to Node.js sample application path below downloaded path.
+- Go to the Node.js sample application path below the downloaded path.

 ><div>>cd node-sample-app
 ![2-3-2-0]